Find Trade Colleges

 • Accompany clients to doctors’ offices or on other trips outside the home, providing transportation, assistance, and companionship.

-What a Home Health Aide Should Know
+What Every Home Health Aide Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.